caller

 -

-current_pending–A classmethod that returns the current result when called from inside a function scheduled by Caller.
+current_pending–A classmethod that returns the current pending when called from inside a function scheduled by Caller.

 -